Faculty Personnel Items

 PDF files require Acrobat Reader by Adobe.
 If you do not have this, you can download Acrobat Reader for free.

-All documents related to sabbaticals may be found by going to the Office of the Provost website at this link: http://www.wcupa.edu/_admin/provost/formsPolicies.aspx.
+All documents related to sabbaticals may be found by going to the Office of the Provost website.
 You will find the Sabbaticals tab on the left margin and there you will be able to access the sabbatical overview, policy, and forms.

-The faculty member is responsible for obtaining Chairperson's and Dean's comments and signatures and for delivery of the completed proposal to the Provost's office.
-A single hard copy is to be submitted to the Provost’s office by 4 p.m. on Friday, September 15, 2017.
+The faculty member is responsible for obtaining Chairperson's and Dean's comments and signatures for the completed proposal in order to submit to the Provost office.
+This year ALL sabbaticals will be submitted electronically and therefore e-signatures will be accepted.
+All completed applications can be submitted as an electronic PDF via email to Provost@wcupa.edu.
+Please put “Sabbatical Application” in the subject line.
+All emails are due by 4 p.m. on Tuesday, September 15, 2020.
 All applications must be complete, including the cover checklist, all pages of the form, and all required signatures.
 Incomplete applications or applications received after the published deadline will not be reviewed by the SaLe Committee.

 Sabbatical leave applications are reviewed using the following rating scale: